Middlesex, New Jersey: Education

 Middlesex High School with 619 students in grades 9–12.
-The district's superintendent is Dr. Roberta Freeman.
+The district's superintendent is Roberta Freeman.

-Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Vocational and Technical Schools, a county-wide vocational school district that offers full-time career and technical education at Middlesex County Academy in Edison, the Academy for Allied Health and Biomedical Sciences in Woodbridge Township and at its East Brunswick, Perth Amboy and Piscataway technical high schools, with no tuition charged to students for attendance.
+Eighth grade students from all of Middlesex County are eligible to apply to attend the high school programs offered by the Middlesex County Magnet Schools, a county-wide vocational school district that offers full-time career and technical education at its schools in East Brunswick, Edison, Perth Amboy, Piscataway and Woodbridge Township, with no tuition charged to students for attendance.

 Parks

-There are many parks scattered through Middlesex Boro.
+There are many parks scattered throughout Middlesex Borough.

-Victor Crowell Park

-Victor Crowell Park, or commonly known as Duck Pond, is a park in the boro that contains, park equipment for kids, a walking trail, and small docks with benches to view the water.
+Victor Crowell Park, commonly known as Duck Pond, offers park equipment for kids, a walking trail, and small docks with benches to view the water.
+In August 2023, there was an alligator that was reported to be in the pond, with police discharging their weapon and failing to stop the alligator.
+Eventually the alligator was caught approximately two miles away off Possumtown Road in neighboring Piscataway Township.

+Mountain View Park is a large open space in the center of the borough.
+It has many amenities and offers a view of the first range of the Watchung Mountains.

+Lincoln Park is located at the site of the Central Railroad of New Jersey train station that served the community, originally known as Lincoln, for many years.
+The statue of Abraham Lincoln by Alfonso Pelzer, his original work which was copied after his death, was installed in the park in 1898.